Armoured train: World War II

 Poland used armoured trains extensively during the invasion of Poland.
 One observer noted that "Poland had only few armoured trains, but their officers and soldiers were fighting well.
 Again and again they were emerging from a cover in thick forests, disturbing German lines".
-One under-appreciated aspect of so many Polish armoured trains being deployed during the Polish Defensive War in 1939 is that when German planes attacked the railroads, it was usually the tracks themselves.
-As late as 17 September, three fresh divisions in the east were moved westward by train.
-On 18 September, three more divisions followed.

-This in turn prompted Nazi Germany to reintroduce armoured trains into its own armies.
+This prompted Nazi Germany to reintroduce armoured trains into its own armies.
 Germany then used them to a small degree during World War II.
 They introduced significant designs of a versatile and well-equipped nature, including railcars which housed anti-aircraft gun turrets, or designed to load and unload tanks and railcars which had complete armour protection with a large concealed gun/howitzer.
 Germany also had fully armoured locomotives which were used on such trains.
+In July 1944 the German garrison of Lublin attempted to break out to the west, using an armoured train and an infantry battalion to cover the break.
+But Soviet tanks bought the train under close and heavy fire, blowing it to pieces and killing scores of escaping German soldiers.
+The commandant of Lublin was taken prisoner.